Breadcrumb

 Trimming toenails

-Try to trim the person's nails every week.
-Or check the nails each week to see if they need to be trimmed.
+Try to trim the person's nails regularly.
+Check the nails each week to see if they need to be trimmed.
 It's easiest to trim nails after the person has had a shower or foot bath.
 It makes the nails softer and easier to trim.

 To trim the nails:

-- Before you start, wash and dry your hands.
+- Wash and dry your hands.
 You don't need to wear gloves.

 - Use nail polish remover to take off any polish.

 - Hold the person's foot and toe steady with one hand while you trim the nail with your other hand.
-Using toenail clippers, trim the nails straight across.
+Trim the nails straight across.
 Leave the nails a little longer at the corners so that the sharp ends don't cut into the skin.

 - Keep the nails no longer than the tip of the toes.